Applelo/vite-plugin-inject-preload/README.md

   * attributes (optional):
   If this option is ommited, it will determine the `mime` and the `as` attributes automatically.
   You can also add/override any attributes you want (but not the `rel="preload"` attribute).
 * injectTo (optional): By default, the preload links are injected with the `'head-prepend'` options.
 But you can pass `'head'` to inject preload links at bottom of the head tag if you need it.
+Since 1.1, you can pass the `'custom'` option and put `<!--__vite-plugin-inject-preload__-->` in your `.html` file where you want to inject the preload links.

 With the full options usage, you can do something like this :